Immediately Dangerous To Life Or Health

 Vessel entry during turnarounds.
 Catalyst handling (some catalysts are pyrophoric — they ignite spontaneously, consuming oxygen).
 Nitrogen-p

 Nitrogen-purged systems.
-Hot work on lines that "should be clean" but weren't.
-Which means reactor internals coated with pyrophoric iron sulfide.
+Consider this: hot work on lines that "should be clean" but weren't.
+Reactor internals coated with pyrophoric iron sulfide.
 Every turnaround season brings new case studies.

 Emergency response